structbase/task-manager/README.md

 ## **Overview**

 This project is a React + TypeScript application that allows users to manage and organize their tasks efficiently.
-Users can create, filter, update, and delete tasks with status tracking (pending, in-progress, completed) and priority levels (low, medium, high).
+Users can filter, update, and delete tasks with status tracking (pending, in-progress, completed) and priority levels (low, medium, high).
 The app displays task details including titles, descriptions, due dates, and provides intuitive controls for task management.

 The project is structured using reusable components: